 The Facts About Canine Flu

 That is a fair question.
 The first US strain of the canine flu was identified 14 years ago in Florida (H3N8).
 The second strain was identified (H3N2) in 2015 in Chicago.
-Since it’s first outbreak, the canine flu has been recorded across the United States and in Canada.
+Since it’s the first outbreak, the canine flu has been recorded across the United States and in Canada.

 There are more than 90 million dogs in the United States.
 There have been less than 2500 cases of canine flu reported since 2015, roughly 850 cases a year.
 As you can see, the risk of your pet contracting the canine flu is pretty small.
-There is only 0.0027 percent chance that your dog will contract the virus.
+There is only a 0.0027 percent chance that your dog will contract the virus.
 So the next question you may be asking yourself could be, is the vaccine even necessary?

 The Canine Flu Vaccine

 The media may have you believing that canine flu is a widespread problem.
 The pharmaceutical companies that make the flu vaccines will lead you to believe that the vaccine is necessary for the health or survival of your personal protection dogs, especially if they are frequently in contact with other dogs.